rancher-sandbox/rancher-desktop/docs/development/obs.md

 A **service** is basically a script that can be triggered in a few different ways.
 A common use for services is to get the latest version of code from version control before building and packaging that code.
-For more information on services see below; also, the [documentation for services][service_documentation] is somewhat helpful.
+For more information on services see below; also, you may find the [documentation for services][service_documentation] helpful.

 [service_documentation]: https://openbuildservice.org/help/manuals/obs-user-guide/cha.obs.source_service.html#sec.obs.sserv.about